Winter Family Fun

 • Volunteer with a shelter or food bank to help pack hampers for families.

 • Celebrate Positivity & Kindness – encourage conversations where family members share a story about something inspirational or encouraging to them.
-It could be a quote, a story of someone else act of kindness, or an experience they had helping someone recently.
+It is a quote, a story of someone else act of kindness, or an experience they had helping someone recently.
 Sit around in a circle and pass around a symbol which gives the holder sole speaking rights.

-• Family Ladder time – Ladders are symbolic of climbing towards reaching a desired item or goal.
-Winter is a great time to reflect on how our lives have unfolded in the last year and visualise about what you would like to become in the new year.
-Host a family meeting and invite each of your children and teenagers, and adults, to set goals for their personal development.
-Write each down on a 3X5 index card and post them on a foam-core board.
+• Write each goal down on a 3 x 5 inch index card and post them on a foam-core board.
 In family therapy, I invite families to draw a ladder with 4 rungs representing every 90 days.
-In a family counselling session families review their goal cards and tell in honest accountability where they are in their journey (what challenges they’ve had, changes made, success stories).
-After each person shares they move themselves to the next rung.
+In a family counselling session, families review their goal cards.
+They share in honest accountability where they are in their journey.
+They discuss what challenges they’ve had, changes made, and success stories.
+After each person shares, they move themselves to the next rung.
 (Sharing a short version of one of my play therapy activities with you).

 Fun with your Nature Loving Child